AMERICA'S CLASSIC CHOCOLATE CHIP COOKIE IS NOW GLUTEN-FREE

 Gluten-Free Re-Takes on (Grandma’s), America’s Classic Chocolate Chip Cookie

-- 2 ¼ cups Gluten-Free Cake Flour Blend
+- 2 ¼ cups Gluten-Free Cake Flour (We recommend our Gluten-Free Cake Flour Blend.)

 - 1 teaspoon Baking Soda